j-berg-au/BOUNDLESS/content/Notes.md

 	2. More Spells
 	3. More Talents
 # To Do
+- Pivot Prophet to more single-target debuff focus, deprioritise pure-support.
+Prophets should have the highest save target, followed by Mages, followed by the other two.
 - Make an art inspiration board
+- Even out the weapons (make sure each Type has the same number of weapons, atm the Vanguard has the most at 7)
 - Flavourful currency name
 	- Trade in magical energy?
 Easy to gain from monsters.
 Does this mean we trade in Aether?
 Also allows you to spend it to craft things.
 Maybe Aether, maybe not Aether?
 Idk
 - Nerf Ricochet